All Episodes

 Well, let me, if I can add one or two more.

-Uh when you look at hospitals like mine who are able to keep COVID wards, people, places where people had COVID-19 separate from people who didn't have COVID-19 and did not have crossover.
+When you look at hospitals like mine who are able to keep COVID wards, people, places where people had COVID-19 separate from people who didn't have COVID-19 and did not have crossover.

-And there was a beautiful article written from um by uh Atol Gwandi up in Boston on this topic, and it sort of describes that all medical professionals learned, which is wear a mask, keep six feet away if you can't wear a mask or vice versa, and then make sure you wash your hands.
+And it sort of describes what all medical professionals learned, which is wear a mask, keep six feet away if you can't wear a mask or vice versa, and then make sure you wash your hands.

 So the key steps that we need to take are going to include those three.

-I think most of us are patriotic enough and kind enough to each other because wearing the mask protects the person across from you, not you as much, to do those things.
+And if we do that, and that's the main price we pay to be able to open our country up, I think most of us are patriotic enough and kind enough to each other because wearing the mask protects the person across from you, not you as much, to do those things.

-And I I know that there's people arguing back and forth, and I don't want this to be a politicized debate about masks.
+And I know that there's people arguing back and forth, and I don't want this to be a politicized debate about masks.

-It's just a simple observation that in a hospital this works.
+It's just a simple observation that in a hospital, this works.

 It would give us a lot of comfort as we open the country.

-I think that you know, you're you're obviously on top of this, but we learned a lot, and we learned some lessons the hard way.
+I think that you're obviously on top of this, but we learned a lot.

-I I don't think people purposefully made decisions, you know.
+I don't think people purposely made decisions.

-The one thing as all the projections and all the models and all the advice changed, and you know that I respect Dr. Fauci.
+You know, the one thing as all the projections and all the models and all the advice changed, and you know that I respect Dr. Fauci.

 He's been wrong a lot on this.

-Now he's saying there may not be a second wave, and then he's saying we may not have to wear masks.
+And then he's saying we may not have to wear masks.

-We had observations of school children with infectious disease, and we extrapolated that to billions of people.
+We had observations of schoolchildren with infectious disease and we extrapolated that to billions of people.

 We just didn't have much.